 Quick Facts on Horse Hay

-- The aroma of the best horse hay is very pleasant and fresh – musty smells are a sign of mold, unwanted weeds, and dust, all of these can harm your pet
+- The aroma of the best horse hay is very pleasant and fresh.
+Musty odors indicate the presence of mold, unwanted weeds, and dust, all of which can be harmful to your pet.

 - Most of the nutrients of hay are in the leaves, so leafy hay is ok!

-- Overfeeding with alfalfa hay can lead to obesity, not just health problems
+- Overfeeding with alfalfa hay can result in obesity as well as other health issues.

 - The timothy hay is low in proteins and high in fiber.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.

 Related: Best Hay For Guinea Pigs: A Helpful Guide

 List of Sources

 Vitamin C Requirements of the Guinea-Pig